-5.4 Determining the Income of Foreign-owned Local Affiliates
+5.5 Formulas Used to Determine Income of Foreign-owned Local Affiliates

-Mandatory formulas are not used to determine the income of foreign-owned local affiliates selling goods or providing services in the United States.
+Mandatory formulas are not used to determine the income of foreign-owned local affiliates selling goods or providing services in the USA.
 Rather, pursuant to the US transfer pricing rules and regulations, a taxpayer must select an appropriate pricing method to test the arm's-length nature of its transfer prices.
 While formulas are used in transfer pricing, the values in the formula are derived from uncontrolled transactions.
-For example, a cost-plus arrangement applies a formula whereby the entity is reimbursed for its costs and provided with an arm's-length markup, but this markup is derived from the markup earned in uncontrolled transactions, and should therefore not be seen as a "mandatory formula."
+For example, a cost-plus arrangement applies a formula whereby the entity is reimbursed for its costs and provided with an arm's-length mark-up, but this mark-up is derived from the mark-up earned in uncontrolled transactions, and should therefore not be seen as a "mandatory formula."

-In the context of services, a transfer pricing method referred to as the services cost method ("SCM") provides for reimbursement at cost with no markup; essentially a cost-plus 0%.
+In the context of services, a transfer pricing method referred to as the services cost method (SCM) provides for reimbursement at cost with no mark-up; essentially a cost-plus 0%.
 The SCM may only apply to "specified covered services."
 While this may be viewed as a formulaic approach, the SCM is an elective method.

-5.5 Deductions for Payments by Local Affiliates
+5.6 Deductions for Payments by Local Affiliates

 Where a non-US affiliate charges a related US entity for management and administrative expenses incurred by it, the costs charged will be determined against the "arm's-length" standard.
-In certain cases, the SCM may apply (see above).
+In certain cases, the SCM may apply (see 5.5 Formulas Used to Determine Income of Foreign-owned Local Affiliates).

-5.6 Contraints on Related Party Borrowing
+5.7 Constraints on Related-Party Borrowing

-In light of the benefits that can be obtained from interest deductions, combined with the availability of exemptions from withholding on interest payments, related party debt is subject to special scrutiny, including under (i) earnings stripping rules, (ii) related-party debt rules for certain large group entities, and (iii) general substance over form principles of the US tax rules.
+In light of the benefits that can be obtained from interest deductions, combined with the availability of exemptions from withholding on interest payments, related-party debt is subject to special scrutiny, including under (i) related-party debt rules for certain large group entities and (ii) general substance over form principles of the US tax rules.
+Related-party interest deductions are also subject to the limitation of 30% of adjusted taxable income that applies to all corporations.